 Who it’s for: Producers who are serious about creating professional-sounding tracks

-What you get: One of the most comprehensive songwriting courses that dives deep into how to master Logic Pro X – one of the most popular professional-level Digital Audio Workstations – spread over a ridiculous 32 hours of content.
+What you get: One of the most comprehensive songwriting courses that dives deep into how to master Logic Pro X – one of the most popular professional-level Digital Audio Workstations – packed with hours and hours of lesson content.

 Why it’s great: You get a detailed overview of the essential tools and techniques you need to start creating in Logic Pro X – recording, mixing, mastering, making beats, using MIDI and software instruments and more.